 - hold meetings and carry out duties and functions during normal working hours

-- post the names and contact information of committee members and representatives where it can be seen by all workers
+- post the names and contact information of committee members and representatives where it can be seen by all workers, as well as a copy of the OH&S legislation

 CFIB Business Counsellors take the pain out of Occupational Health and Safety (OHS) compliance